SebiErnst/macos-python-setup/README.md

 #### Set up a basic Python environment

-This will create an environment called `python`, using `packages.txt`.
+This will create an environment called `python`, using `packages.yml`.

 ```
 ./setup-conda-env.sh